-- 22. Just one project is based on what might properly be called 'big data'.
-The UK Office of National Statistics is currently exploring aggregated and anonymised mobile phone data.
-The data includes geographic location and has the potential to help understand patterns of international migration.
-The plan is to assess what the data says about mobility in and out of the UK, including aspects such as duration of stay, as part of the work looking for timelier indicators of migration.
-This project is at a very early stage and there is a wider program of work for international mobility within the UK's data science campus that is exploring more than this.
-Air passenger information is also used as one of several sources for modelling migration. - 23.
-Other countries are exploring new data sources but not necessarily big data. - 24.
-New Zealand's Stats NZ reported that administrative data (passport information from border-crossings) is used for official measures of international migration but also other data sources such as mobile phone data are being explored for studying geographic population distributions within New Zealand.
-This includes international visitors, and residents (including recent migrants). - 25.
+- 20. Other countries are exploring new data sources but not necessarily big data. - 21.
+Statistics New Zealand reported that administrative data (passport information from border-crossings) is used for official measures of international migration but also other data sources such as mobile phone data are being explored for studying geographic population distributions within New Zealand.
+This includes international visitors, and residents (including recent migrants). - 22.
 The Statistical Office of the Slovak Republic does not use big data for measuring migration statistics but are focusing on the innovative use of administrative data.
-The systematic use of administrative data sources for official migration statistics is described as the main challenge. - 26.
+The systematic use of administrative data sources for official migration statistics is described as the main challenge. - 23.
 Statistics Lithuania reported that the application of mathematical methods to new data sources (and big data) could help overcome challenges related to international migration statistics.
 A concurrent development in Lithuania is the State Data Governance Information System, providing for a common data management platform across agencies and enabling data accessibility for state needs, efficient exchange between institutions, and data sharing with the business and science community.
-This system will increase the potential for using government information systems, registers, and other sources for international migration statistics. - 27.
-The Italian national institute of statistics is also working on new data sources.
-By linking its Basic Population Register (BPR) to subject-specific administrative sources (Labour and Education registers, Tax Returns register, Earnings, Retired, and Non-Pension Benefits registers, Permits to Stay archive), an Integrated Archive of Usual Resident Population was obtained.
-This archive allows for the assessment of coverage measures of the census resident population and could be used to correct population estimates by using individual's 'signs of life' to indicate presence in Italy.
-By comparison, the absence of 'signs of life' for people in the population register could indicate over-coverage.
-The archive also gives potential insights into the foreign population.
+This system will increase the potential for using government information systems, registers, and other sources for international migration statistics. - 24.
+The Italian National Institute of Statistics is also working on the integration of new data sources for migration statistics.
+In Italy the international migration statistics are based on the migrants' notification to the population register of their arrival or departure.
+A specific research project aims to make use of the registrations and de-registrations ex-officio to estimate the missing part of these notifications, especially for emigration statistics, as it is well known that emigrants might not communicate their departure.
+In some cases the deregistration ex-officio is followed after a few months by a registration for reappearance of the same individual.
+The Italian longitudinal system (ANVIS), based on a microdemographic accounting, allows identification of these offsetting administrative movements and removes them from the demographic balance.
+In contrast, it is likely that those who don't reappear have left the country.
+In some cases (i.e., the time between the deregistration exofficio and the registration for reappearance is more than one year) there is uncertainty whether the person has left the country and then returned or has always resided in the country during all of the period.
+To this aim the presence of these individuals is checked against another Integrated Archive of Usual Resident Population that includes and integrates many administrative sources (Labour and Education registers, Tax Returns register, Earnings, Retired, and Non-Pension Benefits registers, Permits to Stay archive).
+This archive, already used for the assessment of coverage of the census resident population, could be used also to indicate presence in Italy by using individual's "signs of life".
+That is, checking the hypothesis that the person has left the country by looking at his or her signs of life in the period.

-Focus on the United States experience
+C. Example: the United States experience

-28. This section focuses on the United States Census Bureau work to incorporate new data sources to measure migration, particularly for estimates of Puerto Rico migration.
+25. This section focuses on the United States Census Bureau work to incorporate new data sources to measure migration, particularly for estimates of Puerto Rico migration.
 These new data sources and methodologies have helped to overcome limitations with previous methods dependent on more traditional data sources.
-By integrating new and old data sources, timelier
+By integrating new and old data sources, timelier and more accurate estimates of migration have been produced.
+The Census Bureau will continue to pursue these avenues of research to improve estimates.